-This version is pared back and requires very little effort - but still feels such a treat.
+This version is pared back and requires very little effort - but still feels such a treat and has an unbeatable rich chocolate flavor.

-Why you Should Try Chocolate Orange Mousse Pots
+Why you Should Try This Chocolate Orange Mousse Recipe

-- This recipe contains just 4 ingredients and could not be simpler.
+- This timeless decadent dessert contains just 4 simple ingredients and could not be simpler.

 - Despite the fact this is one of the richest and most satisfying desserts you can make, it contains no refined sugar.
 And it's sweetened with only dark chocolate and one tablespoon of maple syrup.

-- These chocolate cream mousses can be made in advance so are a great easy dessert for entertaining.
+- These chocolate cream mousses can be made in advance so are a great make-ahead dessert for entertaining.

 - They're also naturally free of egg so are great for anyone with an allergy or who is nervous/advised not to eat uncooked eggs.

-What You Will Need To Make Egg Free Chocolate Orange Pots
+What You Will Need To Make This Orange Chocolate Mousse Recipe

 Chopped Bittersweet Chocolate